-Summer is here and I bet that, whatever you’re doing now, all you dream about is summer holidays!
-I graduated a while ago and I still get the travel bug every time June starts.
+Summer is here, and I bet that, whatever you’re doing now, all you dream about is the summer holidays!
+I graduated a while ago, and I still get the travel bug every time June starts.

 If you want to check out what spreads I used for my latest Travel Journal, check out the Plan With Me post with my latest Travel Journal setup (and a PWM video).

 There are also some free printables in the Resources Vault to help you speed up the process, so make sure you check those out as well.